PSTU-TRAINEES-PROJECT/ams-api-gateway/README.md

 ```

 ## Conclusion
-In the gateway folder you can add multiple files and customize your routing,adding security.
+In the gateway folder, you can add multiple files and customize your routing, adding security.